 - Document results in written reports and briefings for both sponsor and analyst audiences.
 (10%)

 Note: This job summary and listing of duties is for the purpose of describing the position and its essential functions at time of hire and may change over time.

 Required Qualifications: M.S. degree in Engineering, Physics, Applied Mathematics, Operations Research, Statistics or other relevant technical discipline.
-Five or more years of experience in modeling and analyzing complex processes or systems.
+Five or more years of experience in modeling and/or analyzing complex processes or systems.
 Demonstrated analytical, operational, problem solving, and organizational skills.
 Self-motivated team player with a proven ability to lead small teams.
 Excellent written and verbal communication skills and the ability to interact with sponsors and fleet operational personnel.